Camooweal

 Indjalandji-Dhidhanu Country encompasses the grassland plains and limestone caves of the Barkly Tablelands, and is drained by freshwater systems flowing south to Lake Eyre.

-- revisiting, recording, managing and protecting cultural heritage sites, and undertaking knowledge transmission
+- revisiting, recording, managing and protecting cultural heritage sites, through fencing to exclude feral animals and managing weeds

 - conservation and cultural management activities at Wiliyan-ngurru National Park including the development of visitor management materials, monitoring of visitor activities, and reporting of compliance issues

-- managing feral animals on Indjalandji-Dhidhanu heartland areas
+- managing feral animals (pigs, toads) on Indjalandji-Dhidhanu heartland areas

-- surveying of native ecosystem values and condition (plants, animals, water) in the Indjalandji-Dhidhanu heartland, in association with other experts (ecologists, botanists, hydrogeologists and cavers)
+- surveying of native ecosystem values and condition (such as spinifex grass systems, water quality in Ilaga Thuwani Georgina River), in association with other experts (ecologists, botanists, hydrogeologists and cavers)

 - managing weeds and cultural heritage on agreed pastoral stations